jhwhenry/cpd/CPD_BR_Offline_522.md

 ### Check that you installed the correct version of OADP components.
 - Check that the OADP operator version is 1.4.x:
 ```
-oc get csv -A | grep "OADP Operator"
+oc get csv -A | grep -i oadp
 ```

-- Check that the cpd-cli oadp version is 5.1.0:
+- Check that the cpd-cli oadp version is 5.2.2:
 ```
 cpd-cli oadp version
 ```